reshamas/reshamas.github.io/_posts/2000-01-01-overview-of-wimlds-chapters.md

 - The statistics represented were updated October 2018.

 ### Tools
-- Google spreadsheets to store the data
+- Google spreadsheets were utilized to store the data.
 - Google [Data Studio](https://datastudio.google.com/u/0/navigation/reporting) to produce the visualizations.

 ### Acknowledgments